 - Store unused chemicals in a shed or garage, away from your family

-- Look for low-VOC options of paint and furniture
+- Look for low-VOC options for paint and furniture

 4. Decorate with Air-Purifying Houseplants